 - Boiling water as needed

-- Make the turkey roll dough: In a small sauté pan over medium-high heat, warm the olive oil.
+- Make the turkey roll dough: Warm the olive oil in a small sauté pan over medium-high heat.
 Add the onion and stir until it sizzles, then reduce the heat to medium-low and sauté for 5 to 10 minutes, or until soft and sweet.
 Scrape half of the onion into a medium bowl to set aside for use in the stuffing.

 - Stir the contents of the blender into the medium bowl containing the dry mixture until smooth.
 Knead the mixture for 3 minutes.
 Set aside to rest.